Aegen/KillDroid/README.md

 ### How to Run

-There are two ways to run killdroid
+There are two ways to run killdroid:

 ./killdroid <x:integer> - monitors for emulators for x minutes and kills the emulator after 20 minutes (example: ./killdroid 30 will monitor for 30 minutes)

 ./killdroid <x:integer> <y:integer> - monitors for emulators for x minutes and kills the emulator after y minutes (example: ./killdroid 30 15 will monitor for 30 minutes and kill the emulator after 15 minutes)